 - Wet the leaves of the dandelions thoroughly, then spray some extra into the center of the plant.

 You will have to respray at least once more, maybe twice, perhaps a week between applications.
 The older the plant, the thicker the root and the longer it will take to kill.
 Summer and fall applications will be more effective than spring ones.
 This strong solution will discolor grass around it, so don’t over-spray.
 Salt is not great for the soil, so make sure you are also using Aerify Plus or any of our other soil conditioning products that neutralize salts as well.
 This recipe also works well on plantain.

-Bonus: Organic Lawn Ivy Control!
+Organic Lawn Ivy Control!

 Mix 2 oz of Liquid Iron instead of 6 oz as in the above formula.
 Wet the leaves of the ground ivy well and respray every 4-5 days.
 The ground ivy will shrink and turn brown as it starts to die off.
 Try to avoid getting a lot on the grass, and only use when the ivy is actively growing and not dormant due to summer heat.
 Fall applications work best for this and most weed control applications.